 \subsubsection{Test-trace and mortality rates}

 The lack of COVID test kits, especially in the early days of the pandemic, is central to this theme.
 As seen in Table \ref{tab:Cluster_users}, the accounts of public health professionals (N=5), medical research institutions (N=2), and self-identified liberal politicians (N=3) engaged in critiquing, and at times directly attacking, the Trump administration's management of testing.
 The main issue they focused on was that accurate reflection of infection counts is important for safeguarding others, especially in healthcare settings (e.g., \#nurselife).
 They used hashtags like \#wherearethetests, \#liesaredeadly, and \#incompetentinchief.
 The focus on the lack of testing and questioning mortality rates was associated with negative Tweets as discussed in \S\ref{subsec:negative}.
 There was a specific focus on the COVID testing strategy in Florida where the @HealthyFla (Florida Dept. of Health) determined that only symptomatic people would be tested for COVID as opposed to testing a larger sample of the population to assess whether lock-downs are needed.
 Governor Desantis' account (@govrondesantis) is frequently mentioned in this discussion as many point to his influence in this COVID testing strategy.
-An example of rich media messages about the topic can be seen in Figure \ref{fig:COVID_testing_FL}.
 Given how politicized the testing theme has been, we will explore politicization of the discourse further next.

 \paragraph{Positive Communication Frame: While there is currently a lack of COVID testing kits, supply chains are being created} \paragraph{Neutral Communication Frame: It is currently difficult to measure the number of COVID deaths because of the lack of tests} \paragraph{Negative Communication Frame: Not having an adequate supply of tests is a direct consequence of bad planning by the CDC and the administration}